Tax and Distribution Strategy

 Understanding how taxes and withdrawals shape long-term outcomes.

 Tax and Distribution Strategy introduces the core ideas behind managing taxes and income once savings begin to support life rather than accumulate.
-It explains why tax planning and distribution planning are inseparable and why decisions made early can echo for decades.
+It explains why tax planning and distribution planning are inseparable, why timing changes outcomes, and why decisions made early can echo for decades.

 This section focuses on concepts, not products or tactics.
 The goal is to build understanding of how taxes and withdrawal decisions interact with time, uncertainty, and changing life needs.